SFUNUSC/TIPsort/README.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$ROOTLIB
 ```

 Once this is done, run `make` from the `current` directory.
-If everything works (you will see a bazillion compiler warnings), programs should be placed in the `bin` directory and subdirectories, which you can then add to your path:
+If everything works (you will see a bazillion compiler warnings), programs should be placed in the `bin` directory (which needs to exist along with subdirectories `midas` and `sfu`), which you can then add to your path:

 ```
 #TIPsort configuration in .bashrc